-Priorities:College Contribution:Strategic• Prosperous EconomyThe College is a partner of CPA working with partners on locality planning, community empowerment, and improving outcomes for theObjective(s): 1.1, 3.1, 3.2 Community Planning Aberdeen (CPA) People) Prosperous People (Adults) Prosperous Place prospero Priorities: Prosperous Economy Prosperous People (Children &amp; Young People) Prosperous People (Adults) College Contribution: The College is a partner of CPA working with partners on locality planning, community empowerment, and improving outcomes for the population of Aberdeen City, especially those who experience poorer outcomes as a result of socio-economic disadvantage.
+Community Planning Aberdeen CPA) Priorities: College Contribution: Strategic Prosperous Economy Prosperous People (Children &amp; Young People) Prosperous People (Adults) Prosperous Place The College is a partner of CPA working with partners on locality planning, community empowerment, and improving outcomes for the population of Aberdeen City, especially those who experience poorer outcomes as a result of socio-economic disadvantage.
 The work of the CPA sees the College contributing to initiatives for priority and at risk neighbourhoods, and priority communities of interest e.g. children and young people, people with disabilities.
-NESCol is a member of the CPA Board, the CPA Management Group, and two Outcome Improvement Groups: Aberdeen Prospers : supports delivery of the Local Outcome Improvement Plan (LOIP) and underpinning locality plans, specifically two Economy Stretch Outcomes in the LOIP: 1.
+Objective(s): 1.1, 3.1, 3.2 NESCol is a member of the CPA Board, the CPA Management Group, and two Outcome Improvement Groups: Aberdeen Prospers : supports delivery of the Local Outcome Improvement Plan (LOIP) and underpinning locality plans, specifically two Economy Stretch Outcomes in the LOIP: 1.
 Support 400 unemployed Aberdeen City residents into sustained, Fair Work by 2026 2.
 Upskill/reskill 500 Aberdeen City residents to enable them to move into, within and between economic opportunities as they arise by 2026.
-Integrated Children's Services: ensures the effective delivery of services for children and young people at all stages of their development and growth. all key agencies that deliver services for children and young people in Aberdeen City are represented, working together to deliver the City's Children's services Objective(s):

-'Getting It Right for Every Child' as a common approach to deliver better outcomes for children and to measure success.
-The College also participates in a number of associated workstreams: The Attainment and Progression to Adulthood Group Child Friendly Cities Group Target Operating Model Sub Group ACC Care Experienced Champions Board -- --
+Integrated Children's Services: ensures the effective delivery of services for children and young people at all stages of their development and growth.
+All key agencies that deliver services for children and young people in Aberdeen City are represented, working together to deliver the City's Children's services plan and using the Scottish Government's 'Getting It Right for Every Child' as a common approach to deliver better outcomes for children and to measure success.
+The College also participates in a number of associated workstreams: The Attainment and Progression to Adulthood Group Child Friendly Cities Group Target Operating Model Sub Group ACC Care Experienced Champions Board